● LIVE

 Key Highlights

-• Small businesses and startups are at the highest risk.
+• Small businesses and startups are most vulnerable to disruptions

 Real-World Impact